TIDES-transit/TIDES/README.md

 ## TIDES specification

-The TIDES specification is maintained in the `/spec` sub-directory as a series of JSON tablesc ompatible with the [frictionless data](https://specs.frictionlessdata.io/table-schema/) table schema standards.
+The TIDES specification is maintained in the `/spec` sub-directory as a series of JSON tables compatible with the [frictionless data](https://specs.frictionlessdata.io/table-schema/) table schema standards.
 Human-friendlier documentation is auto-generated and available at:

 - [Architecture](architecture.md)